Shahid Manzoor

 Shahid Manzoor is an Indian Politician.
 He was a member of the 16th Legislative Assembly of Uttar Pradesh of India.
 He represented the Kithore constituency as a member of the Samajwadi Party political party.

+According to nomination details, he has 2 criminal cases and 4.52 crores in cash and assets.

-Early life and education
+Early life

 Shahid Manzoor was born in Meerut district, Uttar Pradesh.
-He attended the Chaudhary Charan Singh University and attained Master of Arts degree.

 His father the late Manzoor Ahmed was a 5 time MLA.
 His family has been involved in politics since the 1960s.

 Political career

 Shahid Manzoor was elected a MLA for three straight terms.
 He represented the Kithore constituency and he is associated with the Samajwadi Party political party.